OUR MOLD TRAINING FREQUENTLY ASKED QUESTIONS

 • The mold license is no longer valid and the individual or company cannot perform work on a mold project until the license is renewed.

-• If the license has lapsed for more than one year from the expiration date, the applicant will be required to repeat the initial mold training course before reapplying for licensure, unless the applicant can show proof of completing a mold refresher course in the appropriate timeframe.
+• If the license has lapsed for more than one year from the expiration date, the applicant must repeat the initial mold training course before reapplying for licensure unless the applicant can show proof of completing a mold refresher course in the appropriate timeframe.

 What are the requirements for renewing a mold license?